mrtrkmn/gitbook/event-processing/L3-Event-Processing-Optimizations.md

 ### Safety

-Operator reordering between operators A and B is safe udnder the following conditions:
+Operator reordering between operators A and B is safe under the following conditions:

 1. **Attribute Availability**
     - Second operator B relies only on attributes of event that are already available before A